 - 85.8% of Eluvia patients were free from Major Adverse Events at 24 months (vs. 79.9% of Zilver PTX patients)

 - All-cause mortality for Eluvia was 7.1% (21/295) vs. 8.3% (12/145) for Zilver PTX (p=0.6649)

 * Intention to treat.
 Clinical Events Committee-adjudicated adverse events included major adverse events (MAE), all deaths, and stent thrombosis.
 MAEs defined as all causes of death through 1 month, target limb major amputation through 24 months, and target lesion revascularization through 24 months.

-New Eluvia 2-year TLR data show very low revascularization rates with polymer-based delivery.
+New Eluvia 2-year clinically-driven TLR data show very low revascularization rates with polymer-based delivery.

 As a polymer-based drug eluting stent, Eluvia is more like coronary stents, such as Boston Scientific's TAXUS, versus peripheral paclitaxel-coated products.
 Both Eluvia and TAXUS deliver the same drug and are similar in design intent and mechanism of action; both yielding sustained, targeted paclitaxel delivery.

 - In the MAJESTIC Clinical Trial, Eluvia demonstrated a 3.6% all-cause mortality rate at 3 years, which is in line or lower than with non-coated devices*